srimalj/pyml/README.md

 # pyml

-A library of python code useful for machine learning.
+A scikit-learn friendly library of Python modules useful for machine learning.
 Uses and follows  the conventions of http://scikit-learn.org/